cal-itp/data-infra/kubernetes/README.md

 ## Restic

 If you do not have gcloud credentials set up (for example you are running this in a Kubernetes Pod without a mounted service account file), you can use the service account key that the database backup uses.
+This key is stored as a Kubernetes secret.

 E.g. for Metabase test